War on terror: Pakistan

 In 2004, the Pakistan Army launched a campaign in the Federally Administered Tribal Areas of Pakistan's Waziristan region, sending in 80,000 troops.
 The goal of the conflict was to remove the al-Qaeda and Taliban forces in the area.

-After the fall of the Taliban regime, many members of the Taliban resistance fled to the Northern border region of Afghanistan and Pakistan where the Pakistani army had previously little control.
+After the fall of the Taliban regime, many members of the Taliban resistance fled to the Northern border region of Afghanistan and Pakistan, where the Pakistani army had previously had little control.
 With the logistics and air support of the United States, the Pakistani Army captured or killed numerous al-Qaeda operatives such as Khalid Sheikh Mohammed, wanted for his involvement in the USS Cole bombing, the Bojinka plot, and the killing of Wall Street Journal reporter Daniel Pearl.

 The United States has carried out a campaign of drone attacks on targets all over the Federally Administered Tribal Areas.
 However, the Pakistani Taliban still operates there.
-To this day it is estimated that 15 U.S. soldiers were killed while fighting al-Qaeda and Taliban remnants in Pakistan since the war on terror began.
+To this day, it is estimated that 15 US soldiers have been killed while fighting al-Qaeda and Taliban remnants in Pakistan since the war on terror began.

 Osama bin Laden, his wife, and son, were all killed on 2 May 2011, during a raid conducted by the United States special operations forces in Abbottabad, Pakistan.

 The use of drones by the Central Intelligence Agency in Pakistan to carry out operations associated with the global war on terror sparks debate over sovereignty and the laws of war.
-The U.S. Government uses the CIA rather than the U.S. Air Force for strikes in Pakistan to avoid breaching sovereignty through military invasion.
+The US Government uses the CIA rather than the US Air Force for strikes in Pakistan to avoid breaching sovereignty through military invasion.
 The United States was criticized by a report on drone warfare and aerial sovereignty for abusing the term 'global war on terror' to carry out military operations through government agencies without formally declaring war.

-After 11 September attacks, U.S. economic and security aid to Pakistan spiked considerably.
+After the 11 September attacks, US economic and security aid to Pakistan spiked considerably.
 With the authorization of the Enhanced Partnership for Pakistan Act, Pakistan was granted US$7.5 billion over five years from FY2010–FY2014.